forestgrape/coronavirus/diagnosis_and_viral_load.md

 **Mass screening of asymptomatic persons for SARS-CoV-2 using saliva** Yokota, I., Shane, P. Y., Okada, K., Unoki, Y., Yang, Y., Inao, T., Sakamaki, K., Iwasaki, S., Hayasaka, K., Sugita, J., Nishida, M., Fujisawa, S., & Teshima, T. (2020).
 Mass screening of asymptomatic persons for SARS-CoV-2 using saliva.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America, ciaa1388.
 Advance online publication. https://doi.org/10.1093/cid/ciaa1388
 ##### Methods
-Individuals from two cohorts of asymptomatic persons: the contact tracing cohort and the airport quarantine cohort had specimens from nasopharyngeal swabs (NPS) and saliva samples analyzed by PCR.
+* Participants: Individuals from two cohorts of asymptomatic persons: the contact tracing cohort and the airport quarantine cohort had specimens from nasopharyngeal swabs (NPS) and saliva samples analyzed by PCR.
+* Saliva Collection: "All neat saliva specimens were self-collected in a sterilized 15mL polystyrene sputum collection tube (Toyo Kizai, Warabi, Japan) and transported at 4°C without transport media."
+* NPS Collection: "The nasopharyngeal samples were collected by using FLOQSwabs (COPAN, Murrieta, CA, USA).
+The swabs were placed in transport medium and transported at 4°C."
+* Analysis: "All NPS samples in the CT cohort were tested by qRT-PCR.
+The NPS samples in the AQ cohort was tested by either qRT-PCR or reverse transcriptase loop-mediated isothermal amplification (RT-LAMP)[13, 14] at the discretion of the airport quarantine.
+All saliva samples in both cohorts were analyzed by both qRT-PCR and RT-LAMP."

 ##### Results
 * "In this mass-screening study including 1,924 individuals, the sensitivity of nucleic acid amplification testing with nasopharyngeal and saliva specimens were 86% (90%CI:77-93%) and 92% (90%CI:83-97%), respectively, with specificities greater than 99.9%.
 The true concordance probability between the nasopharyngeal and saliva tests was estimated at 0.998 (90%CI:0.996-0.999) on the estimated airport prevalence at 0.3%.
 In positive individuals, viral load was highly correlated between NPS and saliva."
-* "Both nasopharyngeal and saliva specimens had high sensitivity and specificity.
-Self- collected saliva is a valuable specimen to detect SARS-CoV-2 in mass screening of asymptomatic persons."

 ###### Contact Tracing Cohort
 saliva\Swab | NPS + | NPS - | Total
 --|--|--|--